 Join a Hardangerfjord cruise connected by bus from Voss and Bergen.
 Hardangerfjord Sightseeing starts in and returns to Norheimsund, and calls at the villages of Herand, Utne, Lofthus, Kinsarvik, Ulvik and Eidfjord.

-Enjoy summer skiing on the Folgefonna Glacier, the third largest glacier in mainland Norway.
-Here you can go cross-country skiing, alpine skiing or try tricks and jumps in the centre’s terrain park.
-From the slopes at Fonna Glacier Ski Resort you have view over fjords and mountains.
+Enjoy summer skiing on the Folgefonna glacier, the third largest glacier in mainland Norway.
+Here you can go cross-country skiing, alpine skiing or try tricks and jumps in the center's terrain park.
+From the slopes at Fonna Glacier ski Resort you have views over fjords and mountains.

-Climbing the Via Ferrata in Tyssedal will give you the opportunity to feel how everyday life was for the navvy people who built the hydroelectric power station Tysso 1.
+Climbing the Via Ferrata in Tyssedal will give you the opportunity to feel how everyday life was for the navvies who built the hydroelectric power station Tysso 1.
 At first you climb up the ladder that runs alongside the pipes.
-Halfway up the ladder you will face the scariest part of the route - a climb out on the metal bars, which are drilled or cemented, into the rock.
+Halfway up the ladder you will face the scariest part of the route - a climb out on the metal bars drilled or cemented into the rock.
 Guiding and all necessary equipment such as helmets and harnesses are provided by OpplevOdda.

-Trolltunga is situated about 1,100 metres above sea level, hovering 700 metres above Lake Ringedalsvatnet with a breathtaking view.
+Trolltunga is situated about 683 miles above sea level, hovering 434 miles above Ringedalsvatnet lake, with a breathtaking view.
 The hike to Trolltunga starts in Skjeggedal and takes 8-10 hours in total.

 Opplev Odda organises guided hikes to Trolltunga.

 There are good fishing opportunities in local rivers, lakes and in the fjord.
 Fjord fishing is free.
-Fishing cards for rivers and lakes can be bought at the tourist information centres and other tourist venues.
+Fishing licence for rivers and lakes can be bought at the tourist information center and other tourist venues.

 Where to stay